 Simply reboot your PC.
 It might fix the DNS issue that network adapter is facing.
 If this doesn’t work, reboot once again, no worries.

 Reboot the internet router, either ADSL, 4G or fiber.
-Sometimes, your internet router acts as DNS server and forward the DNS requests to ISP (Internet Service Provider) DNS server.
-Incase, if the router gets stuck or unable to process the DNS requests from chrome browser which throws DNS_PROBE_FINISHED_NXDOMAIN error, rebooting the router may fix it before we do next tweaks on the Windows 10 computer.
+Sometimes, your internet router acts as DNS server proxy and forward the DNS requests to ISP (Internet Service Provider) DNS server.
+In case, if the router gets stuck or unable to process the DNS requests from Chrome browser which throws DNS_PROBE_FINISHED_NXDOMAIN error, rebooting the router may fix it before we do next tweaks on the Windows 10 computer.

 b) Type netsh winsock reset catalog and enter.

 Restart your computer to take effect.

 If the step 3 did not work for you, then really something wrong with the DNS settings on the network adapter.
 Either your internet router or ISP assigned DNS server is having some issues.
 In this case, you can set any public open DNS servers manually on the network adapter your computer is connected to the internet.
 For example, if you are using wireless, change the wireless adapter or LAN adapter for Ethernet cable internet.

 I will be showing for the wireless network adapter.